Comeback / Technology / 1997-1998

 The Operating Reset

 Two months later, Apple described what it called a new direction: design different, build different, sell different.
 The company launched G3 systems, opened the online Apple Store, and emphasized build-to-order manufacturing.
-The point was not only a better chip or a new storefront.
+The point was not merely a better chip or a new storefront.
 The point was that Apple was making focus visible in the way the business worked.

 The first quarter of fiscal 1998 gave the reset financial proof.
 Apple reported a $47 million quarterly profit after losses, citing the successful introduction of Power Macintosh G3 computers and lower recurring operating expenses.
 The brand story was now attached to measurable operating improvement.